 We support industry efforts to promote full transparency about government requests for data and have established a comprehensive legal process for handling such requests.
 View our Transparency Report for more details.

 Your Data is Portable

 Even though millions of people have their most important information in Evernote, we still want to make sure that they can leave the service quickly and easily.
 There is no data lock-in with Evernote.
 We are committed to making it straightforward for you to get all of your data into, and out of, Evernote at any time.
 Our desktop software lets you export all of your notes and content in human-readable HTML, as well as a fully documented machine-readable XML format.
-We also have a full, free API that lets you access all of your data.
+We also have a free API that lets you access your data.